BotyDns/cloud-detection/README.md

 ## Usage

 The current implementation supports the `Float32` Tiff format.
-For cloud masking the images should be merged and should contain the following bands (in the given order, also):
+For cloud masking the images should be merged and and by default should contain the following bands in the given order (see [Configuration](#configuration) to change the order of bands):

 1. Doesn't matter
 2. Doesn't matter